 Start Date: Fall 2017, with the option to extend

-Application Deadline: Applications for the fall semester will be accepted until the position is filled
+Application Deadline: We will accept applications for the fall semester starting Aug.
+1, 2017, and applications will be accepted until the position is filled.

 Hours/week: Between 10 and 16 hours, $8/hour